distortedfusion/blade-components/docs/10-components/stack.md

 ## Reversing the stacking order

 Components within a stack overlap based on the DOM order.
-By default this would result in the second element overlapping the first, the third element the second, and so on.
+By default, the second element overlaps the first, the third overlaps the second, and so on.

 ```blade-component-code
 <x-stack>